VlachosGroup/AIMSim/README.md

 _Note: Multiprocessing speedup and efficiency tests take more than 10 hours to run due to the number of replicates required.
 To run these tests, create a file called `.speedup-test` in the `molSim` directory and execute the above command as shown._

-To build the docs, execute the following with `sphinx` and `m2r` installed and from the `/docs` directory:
+To manually build the docs, execute the following with `sphinx` and `m2r` installed and from the `/docs` directory:

 `m2r ../README.md | mv ../README.rst . | sphinx-apidoc -f -o . .. | make html | cp _build/html/* .`